dbaltor/eks-iac/README.md

 (Adapted from https://www.youtube.com/watch?v=KE504NwP9vs)

+Disclaimer:
 **Please notice that this repo installs AWS resources beyond the Free Tier.**

-You need to read [Installing Fluent Bit and connecting to OpenSearch](#installing-fluent-bit-and-connecting-to-opensearch) section before running `terraform apply`.
+You need to read the [Installing Fluent Bit and connecting to OpenSearch](#installing-fluent-bit-and-connecting-to-opensearch) section before starting.

+- to provision the environment, run `scripts/provision.sh`
+- to destroy the environment, run `scripts/destroy.sh`

 ### Further References